Kutup NQ

 Fallback summaries

-If the remote LLM path is unavailable, the system formats a local response from the retrieved evidence instead of returning an empty failure.
+If the remote LLM is unavailable, the system formats a local response from retrieved evidence instead of failing silently.

-RSS discovery hubs and RSS index pages are not used directly as feeds.
-Only concrete feed endpoints are allowed into the runtime list.
+RSS discovery hubs are not used directly.
+Only concrete feed endpoints enter the runtime list.

 Stage 4